 EDITOR’S NOTE: Joshua also contributed to this post.

 Aldi’s cousin Trader Joe’s has quite a few options in the tea department.
-While the store rotates in some seasonal teas with pumpkin or candy cane flavors, it also carries a selection of teas that are available year round.
+While the store rotates in some seasonal teas with spiced apple, pumpkin, or candy cane flavors, it also carries a selection of teas that are available year round.
 Here, we take a look at a few of the staples on TJ’s tea shelf.

 Trader Joe’s English Breakfast Bagged Tea